lc-acm/graphics-book-like-material/04-intro-matrices.md

 So why do we want to do our transformations by multiplying matrices anyways?
 The most important reason is what we refer to as *composability*.
 This is the idea that we can do multiple transformations all at once by somehow combining many transformation matrices into one.

 In our case, with matrices, we can do a really simple trick to compose transformations.
 If you have two matrices, each of which represent a single affine transformation, to compose them and create a matrix that will have the effect of performing one transformation, then another, you can simply multiply the two matrices against each other.

+## Lab 4: Matrix Composition

+You want to first, translate an object to the point (200, 300, 400).
+After that, you want to rotate the object about the Y-axis, by 55 degrees.
+Finally, you want to resize the object by a factor of twelve.

+Create three transformation matrices, each of which represent one of these steps.
+After that, multiply them together to obtain a single matrix which represents sequentially performing these transformations.